EXCLUSIVE-Motor racing-Ecclestone denies arrest, says gun had no bullets

 "I had it in the house and used to muck around with it if people came to visit me or something, we would joke around," he added.

+The billionaire has a coffee plantation near Sao Paulo where he regularly spends time when not in Europe.

-Ecclestone said he had left it in a shirt pocket and the people packing his luggage put it in a suitcase without being aware of the gun.
+Ecclestone said he had been joking around with his son Ace and had left the gun in a shirt pocket and the people packing his luggage put it in a suitcase without being aware of the gun.

-An airport scan then revealed the gun, which had not been registered.
+An airport scan then revealed the firearm, which had not been registered.

 "It was never going to be shot, it never had any bullets so I never bothered to register it.
 I didn't know you had to," said Ecclestone.